adrianacuna/ClaseBigData/README.md

     res0: Int: 99
 ```

-#### 2. Algorith 3: For this algorith we implemented the pseudo code using the iterative version to calcule fibbonacci series.
+#### 2. Algorithm 3: For this algorith we implemented the pseudo code using the iterative version to calcule fibbonacci series.

 In this case we defined three variables wit the following values, a=0, b=1 and i=0.
 Next defined a while cycle with condition (1 < n) using variable i as counter, inside the cycle created a new variable c = a + b, next assigned the value of b to a, and to b the value of c, finally do the increment i iteratively.